 The year 2022 marks the 100th anniversary of Howard Zinn’s birth on August 24, 1922, in Brooklyn.
 Although Howard died in 2010, his work continues to inform and inspire educators around the world.
-His most popular book, A People’s History of the United States, has sold more than 4 million copies.
+His most popular book, A People’s History of the United States, has close to 4 million copies.
 Bill Bigelow described Zinn’s work in a 2020 tribute:

 Zinn did not merely record history, he made it: as a professor at Spelman College in the 1950s and early 1960s, where he was ultimately fired for his outspoken support of students in the Civil Rights Movement, and specifically the Student Nonviolent Coordinating Committee (SNCC); as a critic of the U.S. war in Vietnam, and author of the first book calling for an immediate U.S. withdrawal; and as author of arguably the most influential U.S. history textbook in print, A People’s History of the United States.
 “That book will knock you on your ass,” as Matt Damon’s character says in the film Good Will Hunting.
 Continue reading.

-At the Zinn Education Project, we plan to commemorate the anniversary in a number of ways:
+At the Zinn Education Project, we are commemorating the anniversary in a number of ways:

 Highlight examples of the people’s historians who preceded Howard Zinn and the countless contemporary people’s historians.
 Too often, people place Zinn on a pedestal as the first and most influential people’s historian.
 Zinn would be the first to object.
 (It is not just fans who lionize him.
 The right promotes an outsized focus on Howard Zinn so that they can use him in their McCarthy-like attacks on the teaching of people’s history.)
 We should not focus on one people’s historian, but celebrate and learn from the work of people’s historians more broadly.
 These include historians from the 19th and early 20th century (primarily African American), Zinn’s contemporaries, and those who continue to expand our understanding of people’s history today.
-Each month we will feature people’s historians, beginning with John Henrik Clarke, born in 1915.
+Throughout the year we are featuring people’s historians, beginning with John Henrik Clarke, born in 1915.

-We have more activities in the works, including hosting an event in August as part of the Teach the Black Freedom Struggle series.
-We’ll let you know when it is scheduled and we will share news of commemorative events by our colleagues at Voices of a People’s History, The New Press, Seven Stories Press, the National Whistleblower Center, and other organizations.
-Rethinking Schools magazine will feature a Howard Zinn essay in each quarterly issue this year.
+There are also commemorative events by our colleagues at Voices of a People’s History, Tamiment Library, The New Press, Seven Stories Press, Alternative Radio, the National Whistleblower Center, and other organizations.
+Rethinking Schools magazine is featuring a Howard Zinn essay in each quarterly issue this year.